Hans Dichand: Relevance for the European Union

 The Kronen Zeitung had supported the Austrian government's successful referendum campaign for EU accession in 1994, but after that time Dichand (and his newspaper) turned highly critical of the European Union and its expansion, frequently citing the most bizarre myths and making unverifiable allegations.
 Although the Kronen Zeitung is hardly known beyond Austria's borders its influence on the country's politics has already affected Austria's representation in the European Parliament by Dichand's massive support for the extremely EU-critical Hans-Peter Martin's List, and in 2008 the leaders of the Social Democratic Party of Austria wrote an open letter to Dichand in which they committed themselves to making Austrian consent to "all important EU matters that impact Austria" contingent on a public referendum in Austria, specifically naming changes in the Treaties of the European Union and the accession of Turkey to the European Union as examples.

 Art collection

 The Hans Dichand collection is one of the most mysterious in Europe.
-We only know a few works, such as the Danaë by Klimt or 150 graphics by Kubin, shown in 1999 in an exhibition in Eisenstadt.
-But we know from visitors to his villa that it is one of the most significant private art collections in Austria.
+Only a few works belonging to the collection are known, such as the Danaë by Klimt or 150 graphics by Kubin, shown in 1999 in an exhibition in Eisenstadt.
+Reports from visitors to his villa confirm that it is one of the most significant private art collections in Austria.

 It predominantly consists of works from the Art Nouveau movement and Classical Modernism from Austria, with a focus on Klimt, Schiele, Kokoschka, Moll, Egger-Lienz, Gerstl, Boeckl, and Wotruba.
 The collection is spread across the various residences of the family and partly in duty-free warehouses in Switzerland.
 The value of the collection is estimated at several hundred million Euros.

-Also his daughter-in-law Eva Dichand is a renowned art collector, however with a different focus.
+Dichland's daughter-in-law, Eva Dichand, is also a renowned art collector, however with a different focus.
 She collects international contemporary art.